astramieri/azure-data-fundamentals/docs/module_4/azure_sql_services.md

     - You can use the **Azure SQL Migration extension for Azure Data Studio** to detect compatibility issues with your databases that can impact database functionality in Azure SQL Database
 - **Azure SQL Edge**
     - A SQL engine that is optimized for Internet-of-things (IoT) scenarios that need to work with streaming time-series data

+## Azure SQL Database Firewall

+The **Azure SQL Database firewall** lets you decide which IP addresses may or may not have access to either your Azure SQL Server or your Azure SQL database.
+When creating an Azure SQL Database, the firewall needs to be configured before anyone will be able to access the database.
+By default, no external access to your SQL Database will be allowed until you explicitly assign permission by creating a firewall rule.